wtam2018/taxi/NOTES.md

 This should complete successfully.

+Wait for the `demo-interceptor` and `el-cicd-event-listener` pods to be up and running.

 ## Setup the Webooks

   For your GitHub repositories, go to the settings page, and add the route paths